AlexanderMakarov/akvelon-aws-training-nodejs-image-rotate/README.md

    It should use "backend.tfvars" file and output should contain "Successfully configured the backend "s3"!".
 7. Run `terraform apply` from here.
 It would create all AWS infra and deploy distributions on it.
 8. Open Swagger at http://localhost:4000/api-docs.
-9. Provide some picture
+9. Provide some picture into POST /tasks.
+It will return JSON with `taskId`.
+10. After few secods call any GET endpoint with this `taskId`.

 # Local testing.

 ## Lambda.

-For all options need:
+Precondition for all options:
 - Upload "test.jpg" into created S3 bucket.
 - Create DynamoDB item with "taskId=1".